Vegan Strawberry Shortcake

 Preheat oven to 425 degrees F.

-Vegan Buttermilk: Measure the milk and the juice of 1 lemon or apple cider vinegar, let rest for 5 – 10 minutes to curdle.
+Vegan Buttermilk: Measure the milk and the juice of 1 lemon or apple cider vinegar, and let rest for 5 – 10 minutes to curdle.

 Shortcakes: